-Ohio’s cost-of-living profile is one of the compelling arguments for the Midwest renaissance that urban commentators have been documenting for a decade — a state with three genuinely interesting cities, an Appalachian outdoor recreation corridor, and housing costs that remain dramatically below coastal peers for comparable quality of life.
-The state income tax structure is moderate (rates declining under recent legislation, top rate currently around 3.99%), property taxes are competitive for the Midwest, and the housing markets of Columbus, Cleveland, and Cincinnati all offer opportunities that would be difficult to find in comparable cities on the coasts.
-The honest caveat involves the state’s industrial economy — manufacturing remains significant, and the communities most dependent on it have experienced the economic volatility that characterizes the broader Rust Belt story.
-The major cities, however, have successfully diversified.
+Ohio’s cost-of-living picture is one of the strongest arguments for the Midwest comeback that urban analysts have been tracking for a decade — a state with three distinct, interesting cities, an Appalachian outdoor recreation corridor, and housing costs that sit far below coastal peers for the same quality of life.
+The state income tax got markedly simpler in 2026 — Ohio moved to a flat 2.75% rate on income above $26,050 (with no state income tax on income at or below that threshold), property taxes are reasonable for the Midwest, and the housing markets of Columbus, Cleveland, and Cincinnati all offer opportunities that would be hard to find in similar cities on the coasts.
+The honest caveat involves the state’s industrial economy — manufacturing remains significant, and the communities most dependent on it have lived through the economic volatility that defines the broader Rust Belt story.
+The major cities, however, have successfully diversified, anchored by employers like JPMorgan Chase (around 17,500 workers in central Ohio, the metro’s largest private employer) and the long-delayed Intel fab complex in New Albany, now slated to come online around 2030–2031.

 Housing: Three Cities, Three Markets